Automatic layout of railroad diagrams: A three-step layout algorithm

 Railroad alignment is best described in terms of the tips of each layout on each side, rather than the positions of their bounding boxes.
 For example, the sublayouts of sequences in \autoref{fig:flexterms:notbox} cannot be explained as top-, center-, or bottom-aligned with respect to their bounding boxes.
 It is simpler to say that each is laid out with a default choice of \literal{logical} tips, and the containing layouts are formed by positioning the sublayouts so as to align the tips.
 An alignment policy, then, specifies for any diagram which tips its subdiagrams are to be laid out with under which circumstances.
 Alignment accounts for collapsing: a subdiagram contained in a stack may be laid out with a \literal{vertical} tip to collapse with its container. \autoref{fig:flexterms:align} illustrates the alignment policies we suggest. ``Baseline'' captures common patterns beyond the three simpler positional ones, such as choosing \mbox{\literal{logical 2}} tips for a stack whose top subdiagram is an empty sequence and bottom has only one row.
 It also demonstrates that the left and right tips of a layout need not be at the same height.

-Thus, alignment lowers an immediate diagram to an \emph{aligned diagram} as presented in \autoref{fig:alignedlang}, where each sequence and stack has start and end tip specifications for its eventual layout, and spaces are explicit.
-To ensure well-formedness, our compiler: \begin{enumerate*} \item specifies \literal{vertical} tips and inserts spaces to make the sublayouts of block VCs correctly connectable (\hyperref[fig:layoutwf]{\WFlabel{bvc}}), as the recursive definitions of connectability have only spaces as their positive base case; \item avoids the negative base cases of said definitions by conservatively never specifying \literal{vertical} tips for negative block VCs; \footnote{Note that creators sometimes prefer negative block VCs to not collapse even when technically possible, such as in \autoref{fig:wild:ecma}.} and \item avoids inserting spaces in the middle of a sequence (\hyperref[fig:layoutwf]{\WFlabel{hc}}, \hyperref[fig:layoutwf]{\WFlabel{ivc}}) or at the ends of an outermost sequence (\hyperref[fig:layoutwf]{$\widehat{\WF}$}). \end{enumerate*}
+Thus, alignment lowers an immediate diagram to an \emph{aligned diagram} as presented in \autoref{fig:alignedlang}, where each sequence and stack has tip specifications for its eventual layout, and spaces are explicit.
+To ensure well-formedness, our compiler: (i)~specifies \literal{vertical} tips and inserts spaces to make the sublayouts of block VCs correctly connectable (\hyperref[fig:layoutwf]{\WFlabel{bvc}}), as the recursive definitions of connectability have only spaces as their positive base case; (ii)~avoids their negative base cases by conservatively never specifying \literal{vertical} tips for negative block VCs;\footnote{Creators sometimes prefer negative block VCs to not collapse even when possible, such as in \autoref{fig:wild:ecma}.} and (iii)~avoids inserting spaces in the middle of a sequence (\hyperref[fig:layoutwf]{\WFlabel{hc}}, \hyperref[fig:layoutwf]{\WFlabel{ivc}}) or at the ends of an outermost sequence (\hyperref[fig:layoutwf]{\WFtop}).

 Next, wrapping turns each sequence into a set of possible compositions of horizontal and inline vertical concatenations (\emph{wraps}) and orders them by preference.
 We describe this process in detail in the next section but assume its result, viz.~\autoref{tab:wrappedlang}, to explain justification below.
-In particular, we assume the definitions of the \literal{min-content} and \literal{max-content} width for each term: the minimum width of its eventual layout if, respectively, all wrapping opportunities are taken, or none are.
+In particular, we assume the \literal{min-content} and \literal{max-content} widths are defined for each term: the minimum width of its eventual layout if, respectively, all wrapping opportunities are taken, or none are.

 The last step of lowering to the layout language is justification.
 It chooses one of the possible wraps and distributes extra width around and among items in each (wrapped) row, aiming to ensure three properties at each level of nesting, explained in \autoref{fig:justification-aims}.
 The policies for distributing width around items (if any) are illustrated in \autoref{fig:flexterms:justify}.
 This process satisfies width-related well-formedness criteria by creating horizontal concatenations and rails while preserving diagram equivalence.